NoNotNotes/Yuubi/NoNotNotes/A113/Elimination.md

   - A113
   - INC
 date: 2024-10-05
+description: "Two discussions for urinary elimination and fecal/bowel elimination.
+This covers findings, abnormalities, and procedures related to elimination: catheterization and enema."
 ---
 >[!WARNING] This discussion is lifted from Ma'am Tuiza's presentation on Elimination Patterns (UE and FE).
-It will be supplemented with Kozier and Erb's Fundamentals of Nursing sometime soon.

 ___
 # Urinary Elimination